The Vision of Escaflowne: Production

 It is said as the series entered into production, the budget required it be cut down to twenty-six episodes before work began on the final scripts and the animation.
-However the director disputes this in a Panel Q&A for Funimation's Kickstarter, where he states the series was always suppose to be 26 episodes.
-This is clarified by Shoji Kawamori in the Special Edition Booklet for Escaflowne the Movie in which he states the original pitch was 39 episodes in 1990, but this version never went into production, it was also radically different in concept and tone.
+However the director disputes this in a Panel Q&A for Funimation's Kickstarter, where he states the series was always supposed to be 26 episodes.
+This is clarified by Shoji Kawamori in the Special Edition Booklet for Escaflowne, in which he states the original pitch was 39 episodes in 1990, but this version never went into production, it was also radically different in concept and tone.
 The production really began in 1994 where the show solidified its fantasy aspects and the final format., In an interview during this time Kawamori had said he was unsure what form Escaflowne would take, but eventually it was set on a 26 episode TV anime.
 In the retail Japanese video release, some of the extended scenes were restored to the first seven episodes.

 Media

 Anime

-The Vision of Escaflowne premiered in Japan on TV Tokyo on April 2, 1996 where it aired weekly until it completed its twenty-six-episode run on September 24, 1996.
-Bandai Entertainment's North American division, which licensed the series for home video distribution under its AnimeVillage label, first released the series with English subtitles, across eight VHS volumes, including a box set, from September 15, 1998 to December 15, 1998.
+The Vision of Escaflowne premiered in Japan on TV Tokyo on April 2, 1996, where it aired weekly until it completed its twenty-six-episode run on September 24, 1996.
+Bandai Entertainment's North American division, which licensed the series for home video distribution under its AnimeVillage label, first released the series with English subtitles, across eight VHS volumes, including a box set, from September 15 to December 15, 1998.
 In August 2000, Fox Kids Network began broadcasting the series in the United States.
 Produced by Saban Entertainment under license by Bandai Entertainment, these dubbed episodes were heavily edited to remove footage, add new "flashback" sequences to remind the audience of the events that just occurred, and to heavily downplay the role of Hitomi in the series.
 The first episode was skipped altogether, and the series soundtrack produced by Yoko Kanno was partially replaced with more techno rearrangements by Inon Zur.
 This modified version of the series was canceled after ten episodes due to "low ratings".
 Fox explained that they edited to meet their own target audience, to comply with broadcast standards, and to fit the allowed timeslot.
 The Canadian television channel YTV acquired Fox's dubbed version of the series for broadcast.
-Following Fox's planned broadcast schedule, they premiered the series on September 11, 2000 with the second episode.
+Following Fox's planned broadcast schedule, they premiered the series on September 11, 2000, with the second episode.
 YTV aired all of the episodes Fox Kids dubbed, concluding with the series true first episode in February 2001.
 Bandai began releasing the dubbed version to VHS in 2000, discontinuing the releases in February 2001 after only four volumes had been released.